dalibo/ldap2pg/docs/wellknown.md

 ## Privilege Groups

 Next is an extensive, boring, list of all well known privilege groups in `master`.
-Each group is documented by its name and the list of included ACL.
-Each ACL name point the the detail of ACL definition.
+Each group is documented by its name and the list of included privilege.
+Each privilege name point the the detail of privilege definition.

 Actually, a group like `__all_on_tables__` is implemented as group of groups.
 But for the sake of simplicity, the documentation lists the resolved list of